Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: Appendix

-Here we provide a summary of some related works on the quantum-computing approach for simulating ITE via a gradient-free optimization method.
-Note that the original proposal of using quantum computer to simulate ITE is by McArdle \textit{et al}.~\cite{mcardle2019}, who use McLachlan's variational principle~\cite{mclachlan1964variational} to update the parameters of PQC.
-The resultant updating rule requires, however, to compute an inverse matrix of the size of parameters dimension at each iteration step, which is computationally demanding.
-The gradient-free approach circumvents this issue.
+Here we provide a summary of some related works on the quantum-computing approach for quantum simulations.
+Note that some existing methods for RTE and ITE~\cite{yuan2019theory, mcardle2019variational, yao2021adaptive} utilize McLachlan's variational principle~\cite{mclachlan1964variational} to update the parameters of PQC.
+The resultant updating rule requires, however, evaluating an inverse matrix of the size of parameters dimension at each iteration step, which is computationally demanding.
+Several approaches circumvent this issue.
 The method proposed by Motta \textit{et al}.\ \cite{motta2020} is to use a length-varying quantum circuit where a local Hamiltonian approximating the ITE can be efficiently optimized at each depth (corresponding to the time step).
 The resultant quantum circuit achieves a controllable accuracy, while the length inevitably becomes large.
 Nishi \textit{et al}.~\cite{nishi2021implementation} extended this result and showed that a non-local approximation of Hamiltonian could result in a shallower circuit and applied the method to the MaxCut problem.
-Benedetti \textit{et al}.~\cite{benedetti2021} reported a new algorithm that optimizes the parameters of a fixed-length PQC in a coordinate-wise manner to approximate the ITE, which is based on parametererization of each single-qubit gate with one parameter as in~\cite{ostaszewski2021structure,nakanishi2020sequential,Parrish2019arXiv,vidal2018calculus} and therefore not fully optimized.
+As for RTE, the algorithm proposed by Barison \textit{et al}.~\cite{barison2021efficient} utilize a global optimization for parameters without matrix inversion.
+However, it requires the direct implementation of time evolving propagators, and then the application is limited to small quantum systems.
+Benedetti \textit{et al}.~\cite{benedetti2021} reported a new algorithm that optimizes the parameters of a fixed-length PQC in a coordinate-wise manner to approximate the RTE and ITE, which is based on parametererization of each single-qubit gate with one parameter as in~\cite{ostaszewski2021structure,nakanishi2020sequential,Parrish2019arXiv,vidal2018calculus} and therefore not fully optimized.
 Although there was an attempt to optimize a PQC whose some of single-qubit gates are constrained to have the same rotational angle~\cite{nakanishi2020sequential}, we are not aware of previous methods that explicitly optimize parameterized multi-qubit gates similarly as ours.

 This article is organized as follows.
 The problem formulation and the proposed method are described Section~II.
 Some extension to optimize multi-qubit gates is also shown there.
 Section~III is devoted to show the numerical simulations.
 Finally we conclude the paper in Section~IV.
 Detailed derivation of equations are given in Appendix.